laminlabs/bionty-base/docs/index.md

 A performant & typed API for interacting with biological entities.
 It features auto-complete and unambiguously maps scientific standards.

 - Standardize & organize data with biological entities as the frame of reference.
-- Make data queries more intuitive and make data science more robust.
+- Make data queries more intuitive and data science more robust.

 ```{Note}